goyalankit/experiments/README.md

 # experiments

 This is a POC for making beanstalk distributed.
 The key-value store has been modified to use beanstalk.
 Only put and get operations are added.
-Some values are hardcoded so not a good starting point for an actual implemenatation
+Some values are hardcoded and this was put together in an hour with no go knowledge to start with. so not a good starting point for an actual implemenatation,

 ```sh
 # to put a job in default queue